mapbender/mapbender-documentation/en/functions/basic/scalebar.rst

    tooltip: 'Scale Bar'             # text to use as tooltip
    target: ~                        # ID of the Map element to query
    anchor: 'inline'/'left-top'/     # scale bar alignment, default is 'right-bottom'
-     'left-bottom'/'right-top'/     # use inline f.e. in sidebar
+     'left-bottom'/'right-top'/     # use inline, e.g. in sidebar
      'right-bottom'
    position: ['10px', '10px']       # scale bar position, default: x=20px, y=20px
    maxWidth: 200                    # the maximum width of the scale bar, default 200px